 Shape the Dough

-In the morning, coat a 9×5-inch pan with butter.
+In the morning, coat an 8.5×4 inch loaf pan with butter.

 Remove the dough onto a lightly floured work surface.
 Gently flatten the surface to release any large air bubbles.

 Roll the dough into a log tucking the ends underneath.
 Rest for 5-10 minutes.
 With floured hands, gently cup the dough and pull it toward you to tighten its shape.
 Using a bench knife, place the dough into the loaf pan seam side down.

 Cover the dough with lightly oiled or buttered plastic wrap.
-Let rest at room temperature until it has risen to about 1-inch above the rim of the pan, about 1 1/2-2 hours depending on temperature and the amount of sourdough starter used.
-Check the height by looking at the domed center portion of the dough.
+Let rest at room temperature until it has risen to about 1-inch above the rim of the pan (check the height by looking at the domed center portion of the dough).
+You are not looking for it to double in size.
+For timing, this can take anywhere from 1 1/2-2 hours (or more!) depending on temperature and the amount of sourdough starter used.
+Remember, the warmer it is, the faster the dough will rise.
+Refer to the “helpful tips” at the top of this post.

 Bake the Dough